 Latin Readers Series

 The Picta Dicta Latin Reader series is a collection of grammar-level-based Latin readers suitable for students that are working through the Latin Primer Series or another Latin grammar curriculum.
-Each reader comes with a complete vocabulary and Picta Dicta’s app-based vocabulary and grammar exercises.
+Each reader comes with a complete vocabulary and Picta Dicta’s app-based (not yet available for every reader) vocabulary and grammar exercises.

 Puer et Monstrum (“The Boy and the Monster”) is a Latin reader designed for beginning Latin students that have just completed Picta Dicta Latin Primer (vol. 1).
 Since these stories introduce no new grammatical forms and very few new vocabulary words, they provide a fun and easy way to strengthen concepts and vocabulary the students have just learned before going on to new material.